life-itself/web3/guide/index.md

 This claim is based on the notion that Web3 can create an economy where workers/creators can own the means of production.
 This claim argues that NFTs can facilitate a fairer deal for artists.

-### Evaluation of claim
+### Evaluation: False

-Our analysis is that the economic structure of NFTs is almost identical to that of multilevel marketing schemes.
+The economic structure of NFTs is almost identical to that of multilevel marketing schemes.
 NFTs are a form of predatory inclusion that on average does not liberate artists.
 Instead most artists will engage in the token sales at a loss, making almost nothing in return.

 ### Content